-An example of control of ZM2371 / ZM2372 is shown using each interface of USB, GPIB, and RS-232 in each programming language of C# and VB.NET.
+An example of control of ZM2371 / ZM2372 is shown using each interface of USB, GPIB, and RS-232 in each programming language of C#, VB.NET and others.

 This chapter describes the outline only.
 For detailed contents and handling method, refer to the instructions stored in the CD-ROM.